awendland/angular-json-tree/README.md

 ### start-expanded [optional, default=false]

-This is an optional attribute that designates if the tree's root should display as expanded initially.
-This is useful when you are only showing one json-tree, but would probably be set to false if json-trees were being created with an ng-repeat loop.
+This is an optional attribute that designates if elements should display as expanded initially.

 ```html
 <json-tree object="someobj" start-expanded="true"></json-tree>